-- The department head, Extension coordinator or PDC will sign the Publication Submission Form and forward it to the appropriate Assistant / Associate Dean for Extension / Research (depending on the author's primary appointment).
+- The department head/unit director will sign the Publication Submission Form and forward it to the appropriate associate dean for Extension (depending on the author's primary appointment).

-- The Assistant / Associate Dean will sign the Publication Submission Form and forward it to the Extension publications office.
+- The associate dean will sign the Publication Submission Form and forward it to the Extension publication editor.

 files for graphics even if you have placed them within the Word file.